outdreamer/build-a-cure/docs/tasks/examples.md

 # interface query design logic examples

+## example of advantages of applying alternate interfaces, for selecting interfaces

+      - the structure (position) of the component can be used to determine/differentiate its meaning
+        - 'logy' and 'logi' as prefix/suffix
+          - '-logy' as a study of the prefix
+          - 'logi-' as a permutation of 'logic'

+      - the usage system context (sentences where they're used) can be used to determine intent
+        - '-logy' used when:
+          - discussing science & interactions between fields/topics or changes in a field/topic
+        - 'logi-' used when:
+          - discussing reasoning/rationality

+      - intent can be used to determine meaning
+        - use '-logy' to describe a studying activity & topic
+        - use 'logi-' to reference logic, its interactions & permutations

+      - structural interface (differences in position) can be replaced with:
+        - intent (reason to use within a system usage context)
+        - system interface (usage context to derive reason for usage), and fit to system (meaning)

+      - applying different interface queries
+        - apply system context to derive intent
+        - apply structure (position) as an alternative to system context & intent
+        - apply intent to derive usage & system context

+## generate other interfaces with interface components (connection, requirement, structure, abstraction, set, independence)
+    - intent: future direction with benefit to agency
+    - cause: preceding inevitability requirement in sequential structure
+    - function: structure of task structures (conditions, assignments, iterations) consistently connecting input & output
+    - logic: function to connect information using info structures (definitions, inevitability, pattern-matching, exclusive/inclusive conditions, requirements, assumptions)
+    - potential: structures like combinations not certainly excluded by requirements
+    - change: difference in an attribute value, according to a base (time, relative change, change type)
+    - abstraction: general pattern of a specific structure set
+    - pattern: a set of connecting functions, often in a sequence structure
+    - structure: connections & change of measurable change & difference types
+    - information: specific description of a structure
+    - math: description-connecting functions
+    - system: structure of independence, often having boundary, function & other component structures, at a particular interaction level

+## multiple queries for low-information problem statements

+    - use parallel/perpendicular insight paths, for insight paths that add info that the other is less/more likely to retrieve

+## variables

+	- implementation variables as config options (different generation starting point/source of truth, equivalent/different voting influence in determining interface queries or system optimizations, different constants/derived info/functions, different default interfaces/definitions, etc)

 ## associating interface operations with intent

     - solve sub-problem 'find combine structures after applying system interface' for sub-intent 'to find connecting structures in problem/solution system'